 Welcome to the Special Collections Guide to Djuna Barnes

 Djuna Barnes (1892-1982) was an avant-garde American artist and writer.
 She published several book-length works, but is perhaps best known for novel Nightwood (1936), a groundbreaking Modernist novel portraying themes of love, gender roles, and homosexuality.

-The University of Maryland Libraries are the primary repository for the archive of Djuna Barnes (1892-1982), who was an avant-garde American writer and artist.
+Special Collections and University Archives at the University of Maryland Libraries are the primary repository for the Djuna Barnes papers.
 Her papers consist of family and personal papers, correspondence, publications, manuscript drafts, newspaper clippings, serials, photographs, and original art work documenting Barnes's career.
 Significant correspondents in the collection include T. S. Eliot, Emily Coleman, Marianne Moore, Peggy Guggenheim, Dag Hammarskjöld, Kay Boyle, Lawrence Ferlinghetti, Robert McAlmon, Laurence Vail, Allan Ross Macdougall, Allen Tate, E. E. Cummings, William Carlos Williams, and Eugene O'Neill.
-Some of the books from her personal library are among the holdings of the Marylandia and Rare Books Department.

 Material from the Djuna Barnes papers is available to researchers in the Maryland Room at the University of Maryland's Hornbake Library.
 The finding aid for the Djuna Barnes papers is available online.